Experience in Research - General information

 How do you identify the experiments that provide the coupons for Criminology students?

 Criminology experiments for which you are eligible to receive a coupon, will have a CR prefix before the study's name and title.
 For example: "CR Research in decision making".
 Some researchers might even state this explicitly.
+In case of doubt, you can contact the researcher and ask.

 How do you identify the experiments that provide coupons in Psychology and Neuroscience?